lorenblue/lively-audio-visualizer/README.md

 ## How to download

-1. Download this repo and create a zip of its contents
+1. Download this repo and create a zip of its _contents_ (NOT the root folder)
 2. Drag and drop the zip into lively

 ## Demonstration